 The Love Bug (1997 TV movie): Herbie is unique.
 He was specifically created to be sentient via The Power of Love.
 Horace the Hate Bug is created via The Power of Hate, but a "seed" from Herbie was required.

-Herbie Fully Loaded: Unknown.
+Herbie Fully Loaded: Topic is never brought up.

 Multi-Track Drifting: Herbie in Herbie: Fully Loaded, most especially the final NASCAR racing sequence where the anthropomorphic Volkswagen was seen climbing onto the fence above the wall, trying to avoid being trade-painted.